jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 * Drawback: Slight delay, eventual consistency (data syncs later).
 * Works well for high-volume systems.

-➡️ Example: “Hey Notification, send email when you can” → continues doing other work.
+**Example: “Hey Notification, send email when you can” → continues doing other work.**

 ---